imperialCHEPI/healthgps/development.md

 }
 ```

-The factory must provide builder functions for all module types, however, the user can disable a particular module behaviour by registering an implementation that makes no change to virtual population properties when invoked by the simulation engine.
+The factory must provide builder functions for all the required *module types* in order to successfully create an instance of the HealthGPS simulation engine, however, the user can disable a particular module behaviour by registering an implementation that makes no change to the virtual population properties when invoked by the simulation engine at runtime.